Red Sox vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Justin Verlander (8-6) will take to the mound for the Astros and make his 20th start of the season.
+- Jose Urquidy (2-3) will take the mound for the Astros, his ninth start of the season.

-- He has earned a quality start 10 times in 19 starts this season.
+- In eight starts this season, he's earned a quality start in one of them.

-- Verlander will look to finish five or more innings for the 13th start in a row.
+- In eight starts, Urquidy has pitched through or past the fifth inning four times.
+He has a season average of 4.2 frames per outing.

-- He has three appearances with no earned runs allowed in 19 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his nine chances this season.

 |Opponent